roboconf/roboconf.github.io/en/developer-guide/continuous-integration.md

 These artifacts have neither Javadoc, nor sources archives.
 And they are not signed.
 This is not a problem for snapshots.
 But this would not be suitable for a release.

+## Build Matrix for the Platform

+[Roboconf-platform](https://github.com/roboconf/roboconf-platform) has the most complex build.
+It follows what was explained in the previous lines.
+However, this section gives some additional information about its build matrix.

+* Oracle JDK 7: simple build (`mvn clean install`).
+* Oracle JDK 8: simple build with a profile to customize Javadoc checks.
+* Open JDK 7: a first build verifies code coverage metrics (Cobertura + Coveralls) and deploys snapshot artifacts on Sonatype.
+* Open JDK 7: a second build is in charge of running integration tests (but not unit tests, as other builds already do it).

 ## Build Outputs

 Build results can be checked on [Travis](https://travis-ci.org/)'s web site.
 In the case of **roboconf-platform**, the outputs are so big we also configured the Maven build to hide basic log entries.
 Otherwise, the console output is truncated by Travis and this is a problem in case of build failure.